skx/github-action-tester/README.md

 Because you probably wish to run different tests/scripts on these different events it is possible to override the name/path of the shell-script which is executed on a per-event basis.

-For example might wish to run thorough tests upon pull-requests, and a smaller subset when a push is made to your `master` branch (on the assumption that commits there are rare, and the usual workflow will have ensured the full-tests will have been executed via pull-requests).
+For example you might wish to run more thorough tests upon pull-requests, and a smaller subset when a push is made to your `master` branch (on the assumption that commits there are rare, and the usual workflow will have ensured the full-tests will have been executed via pull-requests).

 As an example you might create a workflow for use solely with pushes to master, in the file `.github/workflows/push.yml`: